eLvErDe/docker-cuda-ethminer/README.md

 ## Use it with Mesos/Marathon

-Edit `mesos_marathon.json` to replace ethpool by something else, set your Ethereum mining key and change application path as well as docker image address.
+Edit `mesos_marathon.json` to replace ethermine.org by something else (not necessary), set your Ethereum mining key and change application path as well as docker image address.
 Then simply run (adapt application name here too):

 ```